ivanrj7j/1st-Year-PSPT-Project/README.md

    - C Program

 ## Project Structure
+The project is divided into three main folders:

-- **src**: Contains the C programs for all problems.
+- **src**:
+  This folder contains the C programs for each problem.
+These are the actual implementation files where the logic for palindrome check, prime number check, Fibonacci series, series summation, and pattern printing is written in C.

-- **algorithms**: Contains the algorithms for each problem.
+- **algorithms**:
+  This folder contains `.algo` files for each problem.
+Each `.algo` file describes the step-by-step algorithm used to solve the corresponding problem.
+These algorithms serve as a blueprint before writing the C programs.

-- **flowcharts**: Contains the flowcharts for each problem.
+- **flowcharts**:
+  This folder contains flowchart diagrams for each problem.
+Flowcharts visually represent the logic and flow of the program, making it easier to understand the control flow and decision-making processes in the solution.

 ## Warning
 Please do not plagiarize.
 Ensure that all work submitted is your own.
 This is for reference purposes only.
+I will not be responsible if copying this gets you into trouble.